ADVANCED MEDIA @ THE ENTERPRISE LEVEL

 Creating Consumer Connections in Print, Digital, Social, Mobile and More...
 In this workshop, we’ll explore and engage in writing across a range of platforms: Classic print (ads and collateral material), digital (web and Emails) and social (Twitter, Blogs, Facebook).
 There are countless and growing ways marketers are now engaging with their audiences and with each other.
 In an entertaining and engaging session, we’ll work through some tips, some techniques and some exercises that will make you a better writer for all the new platforms.

-Elevating Your Creative (HALF DAY, TWO DAY)
+Elevating Your Creative (HALF DAY, ONE DAY, TWO DAY)

 From Insights to Great Messaging (HALF DAY, ONE DAY)